 - Find your 5" x 44" strip.
 Fold the strip in half (so it is now 2½") right sides together.
 Pin in place.

-- Using a ½" seam allowance, stitch one end and along the entire long edge, pivoting at the corner.
-Leave the other end open and raw.
+- Using a ½" seam allowance, along the entire long edge.
+Leave both ends open.

 - Turn right side out, poking/pulling out the corners so they are nice and sharp.